nayanprakash06/Open-Design-Technology-ODT-Course-Content-Repository/Python Codes/Week3/Readme.md

-List of Code written and discussed in Week 3
+The folder contains all the Python code written and discussed in Week 3 of the class.